aguspesce/diabetes_predictor/README.md

 - Tested three distinct classification algorithms, including logistic regression and decision trees, to develop a prediction model using the Scikit-learn toolkit.

 **Please note that the Jupyter notebooks included in this project are written in Spanish.**

+_This is a final project developed during the[Bootcamp de ciencia de datos](https://codigofacilito.com/bootcamps/ciencia-datos-g2/roadmap) by Código Facilito._

 ## How to Run the Notebooks on Your Local Computer